-Where retention, creation and enhancement of a habitat are required to mitigate the effects of a proposal then we would secure this via a condition or legal agreement.
+Where retention, creation and enhancement of a habitat is required to mitigate the effects of a proposal then we would secure this via a condition or legal agreement.
 You may be asked to prepare a management plan as part of a legal agreement.
-Further information on Site Management Plans can be found in the Tourism Planning Guidance.
+Further information on Site management plans can be found in the Visitor experience planning quidance.

 If you want information on what habitats are a priority for the National Park then contact the National Park Ecologist.
-Also there are links to detailed publications on individual species within the final section of this guidance.
+There are also links to detailed publications on individual species within the final section of this guidance.